acoustic guitars

 • Takamine

-Popular Japanese guitar brand with a wide variety of acoustics and acoustic-electrics.
+This popular Japanese guitar brand provides a wide variety of acoustics and acoustic-electrics.

 www.Takamine.com